rylanharwood2/Adrift/README.md

 *Health Packs*
 In the process of creating the signal bus and changing the way we are using signals, healthpacks broke.
 I have now fixed them and updated them to use the new health updating system for our player.

+### oct 23
+*Enemy AI*
+Alright this is a big one!
+Personally, I think the root goal of games should be being fun, and right now, this game is not.
+Sooooo, Tyler got
+on a call with me today and we started to overhaul the enemy ai behaviors.
+A lot of my progress has been focused on making controlling the
+player more enjoyable while the enemies remained stagnent.
+But we are moving in a straight line no longer, we built out a state machine that
+contained all of the different things the enemies could do (attack, move towards the player, dash, retreat, etc etc) and built out the unique
+behavior for each for the suicunes specifically.
+Going forwards the capos will also use this system but at the moment melee enemy patterns are
+easier to get started with.
+Every few seconds each enemy will choose a new random action to use.
+I'm hoping this will solve a few of the main issues I was having with the
+combat; the enemies group up too tightly, they all get in sync, and their behavior is boring and predictable.
+Right now, we are using a circle
+around the player to have the enemies pathfind to until they get within range to go for the attack, this already helps with the grouping.
+We also
+created a dash so they don't all move identically and sync up.
+And lastly, we built a retreat behavior that has them run away at times, including
+when a mine goes off near them.
+I haven't started the system to dynamically change states yet to pick new actions but maybe tomorrow :) I'm also going to have to figure out how
+to fit the capos slightly different playstyle into this system I've built, but already the gameplay is feeling a lot more dynamic.

+*Visual Tweaks*
+Ok, these are just small things but I added screen shake that I plan on connecting in differing strengths when a mine goes off, when the player
+is hurt, or when the boss does things.
+I also turned off the forcefield rotating while the player is rotating, I think it looks a little better than the pixels rotating with the player,
+and I'm somewhat trying to avoid pixel rotations where it makes sense.
+Lastly, just a small visual improvement, the asteroids spawn their drops while they're still breaking so they don't just look like they appear
+at the end of the animation.
+This works great for the healthpacks from gray asteroids, and almost works for the ice powerup, I'll fix that bug tomorrow.